NEVER AGAIN

 Materials for Educators

-Marks JCH of Bensonhurst has provided additional educational presentations for the students of local Jewish schaools and other educational institution for more than 10 years.
+Marks JCH of Bensonhurst has provided additional educational presentations for the students of local Jewish schools and other educational institutions for more than 10 years.
 All educational materials were developed in collaboration with the Museum of Jewish Heritage.
-Prior to the actual workshop, a teacher will be supplied with pre-visit materials such as maps, Holocaust History terminology and a survivor’s life story outline.
-Using these materials, a teacher will be able to introduce students of the upcoming workshop, giving them highlights of the speakers’ historical backgrounds.
-The following materials were developed under guidance of the Museum of Jewish Heritage and could be downloaded in order to help prepare students for coming presentations.
+Prior to the actual workshop, a teacher will be supplied with pre-visit materials such as maps, Holocaust History terminology, and a survivor’s life story outline.
+Using these materials, a teacher will be able to introduce students to the upcoming workshop, giving them highlights of the speakers’ historical backgrounds.
+The following materials were developed under the guidance of the Museum of Jewish Heritage and could be downloaded in order to help prepare students for coming presentations.

 Commemorating the Holocaust